macs30122-winter25/final-project-raam/README.md

 ---

-This README will be updated as the project progresses.
+This README is the map to the project.
 If you have any questions, please reach out to any of the team members.
 Thank you!